 5. Car maintenance – gas, insurance

-Some of the things are already a pre-set monthly expense such as rent or mortgage or car insurance for example, but most of everything else fluctuates monthly.
+Some of the items are already a pre-set monthly expense such as rent or mortgage or car insurance for example, but most of everything else fluctuates monthly.
 However, the fluctuations are minor therefore Person X decides to note down every expense for anything he bought (even the small items) for a month or two to get a clear idea of how much he spends in all the categories above.

-The spreadsheet that you might have downloaded already contains comprehensive list of all categories and items within them, of which we have talked about above in this article, but it is totally up to you to decide, which category out of all is essential for your specific circumstances and which is not.
+The spreadsheet that you might have downloaded already contains a comprehensive list of all categories and items within them, of which we have talked about above in this article, but it is entirely up to you to decide, which category out of all is essential for your specific circumstances and which is not.

 Now, for the sake of argument Person X knows that every month, he must set aside $1100 for all essentials.
 He doesn’t even have to use the credit card, since he knows this is how much he will need to survive, without getting into debt.

 Person X lists the non-essentials-things that he spends on that aren’t as necessary: